ustwo/mockingbird/README.md

 - **MockServer**: This is the server executable.
 It runs a basic HTTP server built with the `MockServerKit`.
 - **MockServerKit**: This houses the business logic of the server.
 This is in a separate module from `MockServer` in order to make it testable.
 See [SR-3033][sr3033].
 - **ResourceKit**: This contains helper files for managing resources as the Swift Package Manager does not currently have a good way to include them within a package.
 See [SR-2866][sr2866].
-- **SwaggerKit**: This module parses a Swagger file and has convience methods to build the HTTP server endpoints.
+- **SwaggerKit**: This module parses a Swagger file and has convenience methods to build the HTTP server endpoints.
 - **TestKit**: This library contains helper files for writting tests.

 ### Dependencies